AnilShebin/EmployeeProj/README.md

 INSERT INTO roles (roleID, roleName, roleStatus, createdDate, roleDescription, ruleRights) VALUES (4, 'guest', 'Active', '2024-01-07', 'No access', 'Contact, About');

--- Create the 'holiday' table
+-- Create the 'holiday' table if not exists
-CREATE TABLE IF NOT EXISTS holiday ( holidayID INT PRIMARY KEY AUTO_INCREMENT, holidayName VARCHAR(255) NOT NULL, holidayDateTime VARCHAR(50) NOT NULL
+CREATE TABLE IF NOT EXISTS holiday ( holidayID INT PRIMARY KEY AUTO_INCREMENT, holidayName VARCHAR(255) NOT NULL, holidayDay VARCHAR(255) NOT NULL, holidayDate DATE NOT NULL, mandatoryOptionalHoliday ENUM('MANDATORY', 'OPTIONAL') NOT NULL DEFAULT 'OPTIONAL', serialNo INT
 );

--- Create the 'timerdetails' table
-CREATE TABLE IF NOT EXISTS timerdetails ( timerID INT AUTO_INCREMENT PRIMARY KEY, employeeID INT,
+-- Create the 'timerdetails' table if not exists CREATE TABLE IF NOT EXISTS timerdetails ( timerID INT AUTO_INCREMENT PRIMARY KEY, employeeID INT,